jetbundle/jetbundle.github.io/_pages/resources.md

 ### Computational History

-Origins of computer science from military command and control requirements.
+Origins of computer science and its military-industrial foundations.

 ### Physics Applications

-Naval and aerospace applications of complex analysis, PDEs, and scientific computing.
+Naval and aerospace applications of mathematical physics.

 ### Financial Engineering

-Quantitative finance origins from missile guidance and signal processing.
+Quantitative finance origins and their military-industrial connections.

 ---